rhjensen79/vra-extensibility/Repo_Update/README.md

 - Select New
 - Mine looks like this.
 The Secret token is gerated, from the UI.
 And for API token, i'm using my previus setup secret variable like this : ${var.Github_Token}
 - I have also setup a REGEX, containing .yaml, to only trigger whe i make changed to .yaml files.
 But it's up to you, if you want to do the same.
-- Pipeline is offcourse the importet Repo Update pipeline, from earlier.
+- Pipeline is the importet Repo Update pipeline, from earlier.
 ![ID](https://github.com/rhjensen79/vra-extensibility/blob/master/Repo_Update/Screenshoots/git_trigger.png)

 If everyting is setup correct, then you will see, that everytime you do a comit, to your Github repo, and change .yaml files, then the sync will happen automaticly, and you won't have to wait for it to happen, like before.